pages-themes/minimal/pages/projects/braindevelopment.md

 ### Description

-The Liver Lipid Metabolism Physiological Map is constructed through the curation of literature evidence and pathway resources.
+The Brain Development Physiological Map is constructed through the curation of literature evidence and pathway resources.
 A Physiological Map is a type of Disease Map focused on the underlying undisturbed physiological processes.
 This work is performed in close collaboration with domain experts.
-This map is being developed to study chemical-induced steatosis in the [ONTOX](https://ontox-project.eu/) project.
+This map is being developed to study chemical-induced cognitive function defects during development in the [ONTOX](https://ontox-project.eu/) project.

 ### References